Async Studio

 • a 2-3 page feedback letter from an editor with specific suggestions and developmental edits, as well as suggestions for places of submission;

-• and one free submission in a forthcoming Palette Poetry contest;
+• and one free submission in a forthcoming Palette Poetry contest.

 submission guidelines:

-• Your poems must be submitted via Submittable, our online submissions manager, between January 1, 2024, and January 31, 2024.
+• Your poems must be submitted via Submittable, our online submissions manager, between July 1, 2024, and July 31, 2024.

 • Multiple submissions are permitted, but each must be submitted separately with a new fee.